Naeem Siddiqui: Literature

 Siddiqui started his literary career by joining biweekly magazine, Kausar, from Karachi under the editorship of Nasrullah Khan Aziz.
 Later, he joined the monthly Charagh-i-Rah and remained its editor for nine years.
 He was instrumental in using the above outlets to disseminate Islamic knowledge and raise awareness on Islamic culture.

 He was credited as a poet of a unique style and wrote verses on religious, political and social issues.
 Through his short stories, poetry and articles in magazines such as the Charagh-i-Rah, he helped in creating a wide audience for Islamic literature and poetry in Pakistan and the Muslim world.

 He was also editor of the monthly magazine Tarjuman-ul-Quran for a long time after the death of Maulana Maududi.

-Books
+Writings

+Major books

 Siddiqui is well-known for his biographical work on Islamic prophet Muhammad, Muhsin-e-Insaniyat, or The Benefactor of Humanity.
 This book describes and explains various stages of prophetic revolution.
 Furthermore, he is also the author of many books dealing with issues related to the socio-politico-economics system of Islam.

-His famous books in Urdu language are: